-I always quite liked the Italian entries as a kid.
+I always quite liked the Italian entries when I was a kid.
 Not as much as ronenj53, of course.
-"She is so sensual, the way she walks, the lovely way she presetnts the song" he says about 1985's classic, "and the combination between them is great- they give us the impression that the song was born, for both of them".
+"She is so sensual, the way she walks, the lovely way she presents the song" he says about 1985's classic, "and the combination between them is great- they give us the impression that the song was born, for both of them".

-They bob along for ages doing stuff like this until the first week of May 1997.
+They bob along for ages doing stuff like this (including a song that did more to push the cause of Brexit than Dom Cummings ever did) until the first week of May 1997.
 It was quite a week.
-Labour swept to power on the Thursday, I DJ'd a disco at the Swindon campus of UWE on the Friday and then our "own" (ie America's) Katrina Leskanich swept us to victory on the Saturday by shining a light to light the way (with a song - fact fans - that Childline had rejected for being too "happy").
+Labour swept to power after 18 years on the Thursday, I DJ'd a disco at the Swindon campus of the University of the West of England on the Friday and then our "own" (ie America's) Katrina Leskanich swept us to victory on the Saturday by shining a light to light the way (with a song - fact fans - that Childline had rejected for being too "happy").

 You'd have thought that Italy's stagnating economy, corruption, organised crime, rampant misogyny, and shocking youth unemployment ought to make them think twice, but instead every year they take one look at the Eurovision audience and think "you need to be told".

 we got a song about the “superficial lifestyle of westerners based on materialism and appearance” sung by a man next to a dancing gorilla, in 2018 we got a pretentious song about war (“It is not a ballad, it would have burdened the atmosphere too much.
 What did ancient men do to overcome fears?
 They danced.
 This is a dance against fear" and then in 2019 we were treated to this tuneless dirge whose purpose was to “make people understand that, after having been children, a critical sense develops in us towards life and the way we see things" but actually just made me realise that the bowl of poppables was empty.